 General Research Interests

-My lab focuses on the evolution of biomechanical traits, the functional ecology and biomechanics of predator-prey interactions, and the ecomechanics of gecko adhesion.
+My lab focuses on the functional ecology and biomechanics of gecko adhesion and locomotion, as well as terrestrial and aquatic predator-prey interactions.
 We are highly integrative and combine ecology, biomechanics, comparative evolutionary methods, and genomics.
 This naturally combines organismal approaches with sophisticated laboratory and field techniques (see below).
 We also utilize museum collections across the world, including those at the Museum Koenig (Bonn, Germany), the LA County Museum, the California Academy of Sciences, and others.
-Our fieldwork is conducted in a number of places, including the Bamfield Marine Sciences Centre in British Columbia, Gobabeb Research & Training Centre in Namibia, Nouragues in French Guiana, and Alberta, Canada
+Our fieldwork is conducted in a number of places, including the Bamfield Marine Sciences Centre in British Columbia, Gobabeb Research & Training Centre in Namibia, Nouragues in French Guiana, and various places in the USA and Canada